Kibibibit/geoff/README.md

 # geoff
-A Library of common code used in our projects
+A library of common code used in our projects